A Confidence Machine for Sparse High-Order Interaction Model: Introduction

 Despite its attractive properties, the application of exact, full-CP in many practical problems remains an open problem owing to its high computational cost.
-By definition, the full-CP framework requires the refitting of model by augmenting the data for every possible candidate $\tau \in \mb{R}$ of the unobserved $y_{n+1}$.
-In a regression setting, one needs to refit the model an infinite number of times for all possible candidates on the real line $(\forall \tau \in \mb{R})$, and check the conformity by computing the $p$-values $\pi(\tau)$.
+By definition, the full-CP framework requires the refitting of model by augmenting the data for every possible candidate $\forall \tau \in \mb{R}$ of the unobserved $y_{n+1}$.
+In a regression setting, one needs to refit the model an infinite number of times for all possible candidates on the real line $(\forall \tau \in \mb{R})$, and check the conformity by computing the $p$-values $\pi(\tau)$. \looseness=-1

 Hence, an efficient computation of the full-CP set is possible only for a handful of simple models (e.g., ordinary LS regression, ridge regression) in which the solution is explicitly represented as a function of $\tau$.
 This enables a closed-form derivation of full-CP set and avoids an exhaustive search over the real line \cite{nouretdinov2001ridge}.
-Recently, \citet{lei2019fast} proposed a homotopy method to efficiently compute the full-CP set of the LASSO.
-The homotopy method exploits the piece-wise linearity of the LASSO solutions as a function of $\tau$, and avoids the exhaustive search by keeping track of the transition points along the solution path and the use of a linear interpolation between transition points.
-Unfortunately, such a structure does not exist for most of the models, and the application of full-CP is still an open question for complex models such as a random forest (RF), neural network (NN) etc. For those complex models we need to rely on split-CP.
+Recently, \cite{lei2019fast} proposed a homotopy method to efficiently compute the full-CP set of the LASSO.
+The homotopy method exploits the piece-wise linearity of the LASSO solutions and avoids the computational burden of all possible candidates of $y_{n+1}$ (see section~\ref{proposed_method} for details).
+Unfortunately, such a structure does not exist for most of the models, and the application of full-CP is still an open question for complex models that can represent complex nonlinearity such as a random forest (RF), neural network (NN) etc; for which split-CP has been the only possible choice.\looseness=-1